Considerations before coming to the UK

 Why come to the UK?

 Before setting off it is important to consider carefully why you want to come to the UK.
 Is it for a short time to study for a postgraduate degree or are you planning to remain in the UK?
 Only base these decisions on your own personal circumstances and not on the recommendation of friends and family members.
 Remember employment opportunities have varied considerably over the last few years.
-Immigration rules have changed and there are also increased numbers of dentists qualifying from UK dental schools in addition to increased numbers of EEA qualified dentists arriving in the UK from the expanded European Union.
+Immigration rules have changed and there are also increased numbers of dentists qualifying from UK dental schools.
 All of these factors will influence the availability of vacant posts.

 Career in secondary (hospital)/primary care (general dental practice)